martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element selector.md

 For example an e-commerce site has a page with a list of items.
-With element selector you can select the elements that wrap these items and then add multiple child selectors to this element selectors that will select items attributes.
+With element selector you can select the elements that wrap these items and then add multiple child selectors to it to extract data within the items wrapper element.
 Figure 1 shows how an element selector could be used in this situation.

 ![Fig. 1: Multiple items selected with element selector] [multiple-elements-with-text-selectors]